All-In-Coder/All-In-Coder/README.md

 ### Hi there, I'm Punit 👋

-## I'm a Studemt, Competitve Programmer, Developer, and Machine Learning Enthusiast!!
+## I'm a Student, Competitve Programmer, Developer, and Machine Learning Enthusiast!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking for Internship/Jobs in SDE